matrix-org/synapse/docs/workers.md

 new installations.
 Instead, [use `synapse.app.generic_worker` with the `federation_sender_instances`](usage/configuration/config_documentation.md#federation_sender_instances).

 Handles sending federation traffic to other servers.
-Doesn't handle any REST endpoints itself, but you should set [`send_federation: false`](usage/configuration/config_documentation.md#send_federation) in the shared configuration file to stop the main synapse sending this traffic.
+Doesn't handle any client-facing REST endpoints itself, but you should set [`send_federation: false`](usage/configuration/config_documentation.md#send_federation) in the shared configuration file to stop the main synapse sending this traffic.

+Federation senders should have a replication [`http` listener]( usage/configuration/config_documentation.md#listeners ) configured, and should be present in the [`instance_map`]( usage/configuration/config_documentation.md#instance_map ) so that other workers can make internal http requests to the federation senders.

 If running multiple federation senders then you must list each instance in the